travelping/cennsonic/kube/docs/upgrade.md

 # Upgrade

 Technically a cluster can be upgraded from v1.12.x to v1.13.x and then further to v1.14.x.
-But at the moment [Operations] are supported for the v1.12.x branch only.
+But at the moment master node add/delete operations are supported for the v1.12.x branch only.
 Therefore currently upgrade is recommended within this branch.

 ## Preparation